Chrononauts (game): Gameplay

 If there are ever 13 or more unpatched paradoxes on the timeline, then the universe is destroyed and all players lose.

 The game comes with two other game rules, Solonauts (a solitaire version) and Artifaxx (a Fluxx-like variant).
-The Chrononauts and EAC timelines can be interconnected to create a third game, ÜberChrononauts, which requires players to satisfy all THREE winning conditions (though NOT simultaneously) to win the game.
+The Chrononauts and EAC timelines can be interconnected to create a third game, ÜberChrononauts, which requires players to satisfy all three winning conditions, although not simultaneously, to win the game.
 The original Über rules were found in the EAC set on a card, with updated rules on Wunderland.com.

 Back to the Future

 Back to the Future: The Card Game (BttF) comes with 100 cards of which there are 24 Timeline cards, 10 ID cards and the rest game cards.
 The game cards consist of items, time machines, doubleback, action and power action cards.
 Similar to Chrononauts, BttF lays out the timeline cards on the table to make a board with each era in the movies group together.
 Each player randomly gets an ID card which gives goals, or timeline changes need to make sure that future character exists.
 To lock in the goal and win, the player must go back in time and stop Doc Brown from inventing time travel.
-The license for this game expired in 2012 and is no longer being produced.
+The license for this game expired in 2012 and it is no longer being produced.